chemlambda/molecular/README.md

 ## Problem

-How to use real chemistry to build molecular computers which are based on graph rewriting systems like [chemlambda, chemSKI](https://chemlambda.github.io/index.html) or Interaction Combinators.
+How to use real chemistry to build molecular computers which are based on graph rewriting systems like [chemlambda](https://chemlambda.github.io/index.html), [chemSKI](https://github.com/mbuliga/chemski) or [Lafont Interaction Combinators](./reading/Lafont-Interaction-Combinators.pdf).

 This was first suggested in the article [Molecular computers](http://chorasimilarity.github.io/chemlambda-gui/dynamic/molecular.html), also  ([arXiv](https://arxiv.org/abs/1309.6914)) ([figshare](https://doi.org/10.6084/m9.figshare.7339103.v1)), where ackermann(2,2) is computed as an example.